GeekTrainer/learn-django/Module5/Module5_Unit4.md

 {% endblock %}
 ```

 That's it for adding these functions.
 Now let's try it out!
 Make sure all of the additions have been saved, and go to your app in the browser.
 Click on the **Create Shelter** link, and there should now be a new link named **Update/Delete Shelters**.
-Click on that link to go to the new template that was created.
+If you do not see the new link refresh the page and then click on that link to go to the new template that was created.

 ![Update/Delete Page](../Module5/Module5_Images/Module5_UpdateDeleteTemplate.PNG)

-Now that we are on this page click on the first shelter name under **Update**.
-For this shelter we have now changed **WA** to lowercase and then clicked **Update**
+Now that we are on the **Update/Delete Shelters** page click on the shelter name **Dogs 4 U** under **Update Shelters**.

+1. For this shelter change **WA** to lowercase and click **Update**.

 ![Update Shelter Location](../Module5/Module5_Images/Module5_UpdateShelter.PNG)

-After clicking the update button it should then take you back to the previous template and show the updated location for the shelter.
+After clicking the update button it should take you back to the previous template.
+The record should now be updated and show the location for the shelter with a lowercase **wa**.

 ![Shelter Location Updated](../Module5/Module5_Images/Module5_ShelterLocationUpdated.PNG)

 Now that we have updated a shelter name let's delete one.
-On the **Delete Shelters** column click on the shelter name **New Beginnings**, and it should then take you to the delete page as below.
+On the **Delete Shelters** column click on the shelter name **New Beginnings** and it should take you to the delete page as below.

 ![Confirm Delete](../Module5/Module5_Images/Module5_DeleteShelter.PNG)

-Click the **Confirm** button, and it should then take you back to the previous list with that name deleted.
+Click the **Confirm** button, and it should take you back to the previous page with that name now deleted from the list.

 ![Shelter Deleted](../Module5/Module5_Images/Module5_ShelterDeleted.PNG)